The Facts on Climate Change

 Photos: Jason Box, Ohio State University (left) & Alun Hubbard, Aberystwyth University, Wales

-Humans add about 32 gigatons of Carbon Dioxide (CO2e) to our atmosphere each year.
+Human activity adds about 50 billion tonnes of greenhouse gases (CO2e) to our atmosphere each year.
 Nature’s own carbon cycle is about 750 gigatons of CO2.
 It may seem that the human contribution is small in comparison, but the reality is that only 40% of our added CO2 can be absorbed by natural carbon sinks like forests, oceans and wetlands.
-The rest — about 20 gigatons of CO2 — cannot be absorbed and so is added to the atmosphere year after year.
+The rest — about 30 gigatons of CO2 — cannot be absorbed and so is added to the atmosphere year after year.
 With each year, this added CO2 is building a thicker and thicker layer of insulation around the planet, and we’re trapping more of the sun’s heat as a result.

 Here’s a brief primer on Climate Change from the Climate Reality Project that explains more: